 They recently released a new set of guitar amps called the DSL100H and HT Club 40.
-The two were designed under guidance from Slash of Guns ‘N Roses/Velvet Revolver fame.
+The two were designed under the guidance of Slash of Guns ‘N Roses/Velvet Revolver fame.
 They also produce guitar effects such as overdrive pedals and distortion pedals.

-Among their amplifiers, they make great use of speakers to create unique sounding equipment which can respond well to the changing styles of music (namely hard rock) throughout different decades.
+Among their amplifiers, they make great use of speakers to create unique-sounding equipment that can respond well to the changing styles of music (namely hard rock) throughout different decades.

 The amplifiers Marshall produces aren’t like most other amps though, they’re not mass-produced in an assembly line that can’t keep up with demand.

 Instead, each amp is manually put together by a small team in England and shipped all over the world to musicians who love what it can do for their sound.